Operator theoretic causality analysis of fluid flows using linearized dynamics: Definitions and quantification of causality

-While our defined notion of causality is proportional to $G^\tau_{j\to i}$, we will ultimately modify this definition to account for the statistics of the state variables, motivated by the notions of causality introduced in \S\ref{sec:granger}.
-In particular, if we assume that the dynamics given in (\ref{eq:glin}) also have an error term $\beps$ (which could be due to unmodelled nonlinear dynamics)
+While our defined notion of causality is proportional to $G^\tau_{j\to i}$, we will ultimately modify this definition to account for the statistics of the state variables, motivated by classical notions of causality addressed in Sect.~\ref{sec:granger}.
+In particular, if we assume that the dynamics given in Eq.~\eqref{eq:glin} also have an error term $\beps$ (which could be due to unmodeled nonlinear dynamics)

 then we define a modified $F$-statistic associated with the strength of the causality from state $u_j$ to state $u_i$ by

 where $\sigma_j^2 = \text{var}(u_j)$ and $\sigma_{\epsilon,i}^2 = \text{var}(\epsilon_i)$ are the variances of state variable $j$ and the error in the equation for variable $i$, respectively.